Quick Start Guide

 Run Step 3

-Show me the command for my installation method
+Show me example command

 For PIXI Users

-CONDA_OVERRIDE_GLIBC=2.28 pixi run --manifest-path=/path/to/SAIGEQTL/pixi.toml \
+CONDA_OVERRIDE_GLIBC=2.28 pixi run --manifest-path=../pixi.toml Rscript step3_gene_pvalue_qtl.R \

---assocFile=output/gene_1_cis_results.txt \
+--assocFile=./output/nindep_100_ncell_100_lambda_2_tauIntraSample_0.5_gene_1_cis \

 --geneName=gene_1 \